Connector for the Connector API

 Scope

-Static login data can be assigned to Intrexx users here.
+This is where static login credentials can be assigned to Intrexx users.

-Opens a dialog in which the user can be selected.
-Enter the specific Office365 login data afterwards:
+Opens a dialog box where the user can be selected.
+Next, enter your specific Office 365 login credentials

 -